Rule-makers must ensure access to data is balanced between business and society

 On the other hand, Big Data has also been enabling consumers to score some blows against businesses that overcharge them or deliver shoddy products.

 One important weapon is sites, such as Yelp, that publish reviews of restaurants and other services.
-A recent study by economist Michael Luca, of Harvard, has shown the extent to which businesses are at the mercy of Yelp reviews.4 Comparing those reviews to sales data in the state of Washington, he found that one fewer star on Yelp will make a restaurant’s revenues drop 5 to 9 per cent.
+A study by economist Michael Luca, of Harvard, has shown the extent to which businesses are at the mercy of Yelp reviews.4 Comparing those reviews to sales data in the state of Washington, he found that one fewer star on Yelp will make a restaurant’s revenues drop 5 to 9 per cent.

 Data on the internet, in other words, can tell businesses which customers to avoid and which they can exploit.
 It can also tell customers the businesses they should avoid and who is trying to exploit them.
 Big Data to date has helped both sides in the struggle between consumers and corporations.
 We have to make sure it remains a fair fight.

-This is an extract from Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us about Who We Really Are by Seth Stevens-Davidowitz.
+This is an edited extract from Everybody Lies: Big Data, New Data, and What the Internet Can Tell Us about Who We Really Are by Seth Stevens-Davidowitz.

 1 Oded Netzer, Alain Lemaire and Michal Herzenstein, ‘When Words Sweat: Identifying Signals for Loan Default in the Text of Loan Applications,’ 2016.